ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * create, update and delete both security and privacy policies.
 * delete or archive a workgroup

+Archiving a workgroup in the context of this document means, that a workgroup cannot be actively used anymore.
+However, the workgroup data structures and associated data are accessible at any time but only by the participants of the archived workgroup.

 #### **[O4]**
 A workgroup MAY have more than one administrator.